rcifw/rcifw.github.io/docs/software/visual-studio-code.md

 [clusteruser@node17 ~]$
 ```

-You can also figure out which worker node your job is running on with [`squeue`](https://slurm.schedmd.com/squeue.html).
+You can also figure out which compute node your job is running on with [`squeue`](https://slurm.schedmd.com/squeue.html).

 ```
 [clusteruser@login02 ~] squeue -u clusteruser -t running